-How to Request a Domestic Violence Protective Order (DVPO)
+What is a Domestic Violence Protective Order (DVPO)?

 Domestic violence protective orders (DVPO) are crucial to keeping victims of domestic violence safe from further abuse.
 If a protective order is granted, it can compel the defendant to refrain from harassing, threatening, or abusing the plaintiff.
 It may also lead to the eviction of the guilty party from the household or family home.
 Furthermore, DVPOs seriously impact custody matters, often resulting in temporary custody being awarded to one parent or a guardian.

 Do you need a domestic violence protective order?
-Call our law firm at (704) 228-4488 or send us a message online.
+Call our Monroe, NC domestic violence lawyer at (704) 228-4488 or send us a message online.
 We are standing by to help.

 "I will without a doubt use this firm again for all my legal matters."I was referred to Rech Law by my employer.
 The staff and attorneys I used were extremely professional and were always responsive to my questions.
 I will without a doubt use this firm again for all my legal matters.- Debra B.